PeterCamilleri/CX16/docs/quirks.md

 register values also corrupt a register.
 It can be a very rude surprise for the unsuspecting, but now you know better.

-### Comparisons are odious:
+### Comparisons are odious

-Comparisons are operators applied to scalar quantities, like the values in the A register of a CPU with some value in memory.
+That's what what dad always told growing up.
+Of course, he was referring to comparing people.
+In the W65C02S, comparisons are operators applied to scalar quantities, like the values in the
+A register of a CPU with some value in memory.
 The compare instruction has exactly one job to do.
 It has to set the appropriate flags based on the computation of the operation A - m.
 That's it.
 That's all it has to do.